 The Jail Commander shall appoint at least one hearing officer to preside and conduct disciplinary hearings of major rule violations.
 The hearing officer should be a qualified supervisor or suitably trained designee who will have the responsibility and authority to rule on charges of inmate rule violations.
 The hearing officer shall also have the power to impose sanctions.
+All imposed sanctions shall be approved by a supervisor.
 The hearing officer shall not investigate nor preside over any inmate disciplinary hearing on cases where he/she was a witness or was directly involved in the incident that generated the complaint (15 CCR 1081).